 There might be a situation where you're not feeling well or injured but are well enough to come to class to observe.
 In general, ONE observation day is allowed.
 In case of unforeseen circumstances, observation days will be discussed on a case by case basis.
-If a student is observing: you are required to take notes on what you're witnessing, and reflect on how observing is supporting your physical learning in class.
+If a student is observing: you are required to take notes on what you're witnessing, and reflect on how observing is supporting your physical learning in class (please do not just regurgitate what we are doing, but engage with what you are learning through watching).
 Notes are to be turned in at the end of the class period (you may either give me hand written notes, or email digital notes).